Spaces, Poetics and Voids

 design2view-from-north

 Figure 2.
-View from Shoreditch High Street
+View from Shoreditch High Street.

 The prison is conceived as a closed and sombrely confined space constituted by a sequence of structural elements that allow a certain degree of communication between the internal world of the prison and the external world of the city, so that the place of reclusion impacts upon the surrounding city community and vice versa.
 The obsessively reiterated elements of the structure open up towards the city, letting light, sounds, smells and weather into the building.
 During the design process, some of the notational compositions developed in the mapping sequence were elaborated to generate spatial and volumetric relationships within the building.
 In the design itself, the idea of spatial storytelling was developed through the arrangement of the parts and the distribution of the spaces, which follow a logic that is not simply functional but primarily narrative.
 These narrative characteristics represent the different activities and experiences of the prison community, the distorted perception of time passing, the repetitiveness of the prison schedule, the daily movements of the prisoners within the structure, the openness of the building and its relationship with the outside world, all of which offer the inmates the chance to unfold their personal stories.

 Figure 3.
-SMALL PLANS
+Small Plans.

-Ranging from level -9 m to level +60 m
+Ranging from level -9 m to level +60 m.

 Figure 4.
-SCHEMES
+Schemes.

 Schemes of the prison constituting spaces and elements